-In theory, Discovery Sport pricing starts from around £31,500.
+In theory, Discovery Sport pricing starts from around £32,000.
 But that figure only gets you a base D150 diesel version lacking three things that most Disco Sport customers want, namely seven seats, automatic transmission and AWD.
-If you want all those things on a base D150, you're looking at a starting price of around £36,500 - quite a lot different.
+If you want all those things on a base D150, you're looking at a starting price of around £37,000 - quite a lot different.
 Add a premium of nearly £4,000 to that if you want the mid-range D180 diesel; or around £6,000 more if you want the top D240 diesel.
 All the AWD diesel variants feature auto transmission, 7 seats and Land Rover's MHEV mild hybrid 48-valve technology.
-As do both of the green pump-fuelled engines.
-More Discovery Sport buyers will be wanting petrol power this time around and all petrol models also get seven seats, AWD and auto transmission.
-The P200 variant starts from around £37,000, but you'll need upwards of around £41,500 for the top P250 derivative.
+As do both of the conventional green pump-fuelled engines.
+More Discovery Sport buyers will be wanting petrol power this time around and all ordinary petrol models also get seven seats, AWD and auto transmission.
+The P200 variant starts from around £37,000, but you'll need around £42,000 for the top P250 derivative.
 Various trim levels are offered across the line-up - base 'Discovery Sport', then 'S', 'SE' and 'HSE', plus there's an 'R-Dynamic' option if you want something that looks a bit sportier.
 You have to have 'R-Dynamic'-spec if you want the P300e PHEV Plug-in hybrid version which is priced from around £45,000.
 Various nice touches have been added to the range for you to specify.
 We'd take a look at the brand's 'Ground View' technology.
 This uses camera imagery that offers a virtual 180-degree view beneath the vehicle, projected on to the centre-dash touchscreen.
 You can also now add in a wireless 'phone charger and create a 4G WiFi hotspot.